arcadiapage/arcadiapage.github.io/_drafts/how-infp-writers-can-nourish-their-writing-life-in-the-coming-year.md

 Hopefully these four mindset shifts will give you a starting point on setting next year's writing goals.
 I have one more mindset shift I want to share: Think about how you want to feel as a writer.

 My blog posts tend to run long (this one's over 1000 words!), and I end up having to cut them for ease of reading.
-But I've decided to start sharing the "deleted" scenes of my blog posts as exclusive extras on my Buy Me a Coffee page.
+But I've decided to start sharing the "deleted" scenes of my blog posts as [exclusive posts on my Buy Me a Coffee page](https://www.buymeacoffee.com/arcadiapage/november-extra-think-about-how-you-want-feel-writer).
 So my last tip will be available $1 supporters.

 If you need some more inspiration for creating writing goals in the upcoming year, here are some other posts from this blog to check out: